-Our heart rhythm specialists may recommend electrical cardioversion if you need fast treatment for severe symptoms.
-The electrical shock delivered during cardioversion can restore a normal heart rhythm in less than a minute.
+Our heart rhythm specialists may recommend electrical cardioversion for quick treatment of your symptoms.
+Cardioversion can safely restore your heart’s normal rhythm in less than a minute.

-In our specialized electrophysiology, or EP, labs.
-These labs have all the tools we need to test the electrical activity of your heart and determine whether cardioversion is right for you.
+We perform noninvasive cardioversion in our specialized electrophysiology, or EP, labs.
+These labs have all the tools we need to test the electrical activity of your heart and determine if cardioversion is right for you.

 People receiving cardioversion return home the same day.
-Your doctor may recommend that you take blood-thinning medications for several weeks to prevent blood clots from forming.
-You also may need to take antiarrhythmic medications to further control an arrhythmia.
+Your doctor may recommend taking blood-thinning medications for several weeks to prevent blood clots.
+You may also need to take antiarrhythmic medications to further control an arrhythmia.

 Each person reacts differently to cardioversion.
 Your arrhythmia might return.
 Some people may need another cardioversion procedure to maintain a normal heart rhythm.
 Others may need catheter ablation for further treatment.